KetchuppOfficial/Hash_Table/README.md

 ## Paths to libraries

-If relative paths from files of this projects to the mentioned libraries differ from the default ones, you have to change them in [Hash_Table.h](https://github.com/KetchuppOfficial/Hash_Table/blob/master/Hash_Table.h).
+Paths from files of this projects to the mentioned libraries surely differs from the default ones, you have to change them in [Hash_Table.h](https://github.com/KetchuppOfficial/Hash_Table/blob/master/Hash_Table.h).

 ```C
 #ifndef HASH_TABLE_INCLUDED